XiaoyurenS/Studio5-PCB/01-breadboard/README.md

 ### Uploading programme
 ![picture description](./images/error1.png)

 Oops, whats going on?
-It's stuck in this state for a second.
+It's stuck in this state for a while.

 After a long time it finally came out.
 But it doesn't look right.